Metal-Poor Stars Observed with the Southern African Large Telescope II. An Extended Sample: Data Reduction, Estimation of Stellar Parameters, and Comparisons with Previous Stellar-Parameter Estimates

 \subsection{Data Reduction}

 Data reduction was accomplished with an IRAF\footnote{IRAF was distributed by the National Optical Astronomy Observatory, which was managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.} pipeline created for these data, making use of the \texttt{noao, imred, cddred}, and \texttt{echelle} packages.
-The spectra were then normalized, stitched together, and radial-velocity corrected via a cross-correlation procedure using the software Spectroscopy Made Harder (SMHR; \citealt{Casey2014}).
+The spectra (each from a single observation) were then normalized, stitched together, and radial-velocity corrected via a cross-correlation procedure using the software Spectroscopy Made Harder (SMHR; \citealt{Casey2014}).

 Stellar-parameter estimates were determined using Fe~I and Fe~II equivalent-width measurements.
 To determine $T_{\rm eff}$, Fe I abundances were measured from lines with a variety of excitation potentials, and the $T_{\rm eff}$ was chosen to minimize the residuals between iron abundances measured from the Fe~I lines.
 In order to determine the surface gravities, $\log g$, the residuals between the abundance measurements of Fe~I and Fe~II lines were minimized.
 Microturbulent velocities were found using Fe~I lines with varied reduced equivalent widths.
 The microturbulent velocity that gave the best agreement in iron abundance from the Fe~I lines of the various reduced equivalent widths was chosen.
+To find the stellar parameters that minimized all of these differences the \textit{solve} function within SMHR was used.
+The error in the stellar parameters are dominated by systematic error and thus we report this for simplicity.
 The resulting derived stellar parameters are shown in Figure \ref{fig:isochrone} (which includes 12 Gyr isochrones for a range of [Fe/H]) and listed in Table~\ref{tab:sp}, along with the S/N of the spectra.